 Then beneath that there's the alignment of people to that.
 The strategic alignment.
 And then there's alignment of people with each other, and that's in terms of how they implement the strategy.
-So I think that's worth spelling out to start with.
+I think that's worth spelling out to start with.

-And I think that was probably from a sort of doability perspective.
+I think that was probably from a sort of doability perspective.
 And also because goal alignment is hugely important, but today and with information we know from the social sciences, alignment can cover so much more than that.
-And let's just say for one second, we're not going to be scared by what we're talking about here, but looking at it from a sort of whole systems perspective, it can start with the strategic direction and goals, but it also can expand out to how that relates to the implementation of strategy to look at what developments are happening that are impacting delivery and looking at how people are collaborating to deliver together.
-So even though that's a huge scope, it doesn't mean that we shouldn't start there.
-It just means that the approach to alignment should be a kind of 80 20 rule, whereby people are taking what's most important to align because when you do that, the rest of the alignment issues tend to sort of start to unravel and fall away.
+Let's just say for one second, we're not going to be scared by what we're talking about here, but looking at it from a sort of whole systems perspective, it can start with the strategic direction and goals, but it also can expand out to how that relates to the implementation of strategy to look at what developments are happening that are impacting delivery and looking at how people are collaborating to deliver together.
+Even though that's a huge scope, it doesn't mean that we shouldn't start there.
+It just means that the approach to alignment should be a kind of 80/20 rule, whereby people are taking what's most important to align because when you do that, the rest of the alignment issues tend to sort of start to unravel and fall away.

-Jonathan Davies: That's interesting, I think it's really interesting that you mentioned looking at the developments around how alignment starts happening, because that would almost make it a little bit more of an iterative process where you're not just saying, well, here are our goals, here's our strategy, dump it out.
-At the end of the quarter, we're going to see what happens.
-It's more like, no, we're going to communicate this, check what's working, what's not working, and adjust it in a timely fashion.
+Jonathan Davies: That's interesting, I think it's really interesting that you mentioned looking at the developments around how alignment starts happening, because that would almost make it a little bit more of an iterative process where you're not just saying, "Well, here are our goals, here's our strategy, dump it out.
+At the end of the quarter, we're going to see what happens."
+It's more like, "No, we're going to communicate this, check what's working, what's not working, and adjust it in a timely fashion."
 Is that, for example, when you deploy your employee alignment strategy from an Internal Comms perspective, is that an approach that you would be taking?

-Would you set evaluation moments and milestones and that type of stuff?
+Would you set evaluation moments and milestones, and that type of stuff?

 Misalignment is completely inevitable.
 It's caused by diversity, effectively about how people are different, and how they see things differently and how they're exposed to different pieces of information at different points in time.
 Of course, there's going to be misalignment, but it is an ongoing process.